 A local law that would impose term limits on future Erie County lawmakers could be voted on by the Legislature as early as next week.

-Legislator Kevin Hardwick, R-City of Tonawanda, a principal sponsor of the legislation, on Tuesday said it is an idea that has been percolating among members of the Republican-aligned majority for a while.
-However, it is now being looked at with new urgency after Republican State Sen. George Maziarz of Newfane announced the end of his campaign for a fifth term in the state Legislature in the midst of a federal probe of his campaign expenses.
+Legislator Kevin Hardwick, R-City of Tonawanda, a principal sponsor of the legislation, Tuesday said it is an idea that has been percolating among members of the Republican-aligned majority for a while.
+However, it is now being looked at with new urgency after Republican State Sen. George Maziarz of Newfane announced the end of his campaign for a fifth term in the State Legislature in the midst of a federal probe of his campaign expenses.

 “I think what prompted it was all the talk the last few days about career politicians and term limits as a result of George Maziarz, and some other stuff that’s been going on in Albany,” Hardwick said.

-“Obviously, this would not affect state senators and state assemblymen, but it would affect legislators at this level, a level we can control,” he added.
+“Obviously, this would not affect state senators and assemblymen, but it would affect legislators at this level, a level we can control,” he added.